 The workshop leader and the students talk a lot about the piece.
 How much have they already understood, what are its theme, who are the characters… They also do some improvisation on the book.

 The author has a special place in France writing history.
 It is important for the students to know their other works to understand why and how this particular novel was written.

 After lots of drama exercises, the group finds some key moments of the story.
 Together with the workshop leader, they choose the most important scenes and start writing their own play version.

 Directing and performing

 The workshop leader casts the play and directs the students.
-A performance is ready to be shown to the group or an audience.

 In term of space, a drama studio or hall is ideal.
 But a class room free of chair or table can also work.

 For the performance, we are happy to do it in a class room.
 But if you have more to offer, we would happily perform there.
 It is your choice whether you wish this performance to be public or not.
 Do communicate on this with the workshop leader, as we are sure they want the best for the pupils and present a good performance.